Includes FREE Printable Packing List!

-Our Continental Cavapoos are pretty seasoned travellers these days.
-We’ve had Fur Babies in France, Pups on Piste and Barked around Bohemia.
-One day last year, they traversed Austria, Italy and Slovenia in a single day!
+Our Continental Cavapoos are seasoned travellers.
+We’ve had Fur Babies in France, Dog on the Rhine, Dogs ‘n’ Dracula and Pups on Piste.
+Once, they traversed Austria, Italy and Slovenia in a single day!

 In our chosen lifestyle, the journey is as much part of the experience as the arrival.
 We are, after all, on a road trip.
 But a vital ingredient to all happy travels is making sure that everyone’s experience is comfortable, safe and stress free.